robbielyman/bitters/README.md

 A somewhat lo-fi mono/poly for Monome Norns.

-Polyphony SuperCollider code is from InfiniteDigits @schollz Mx.Synths
+Polyphony SuperCollider code is from InfiniteDigits's Mx.Synths @schollz